-If you prefer not to work with PayPal or cannot get a PayPal account, AppThemes sells plugins for payment gateways in our marketplace.
+If you prefer not to work with PayPal or cannot get a PayPal account, AppThemes sells plugins for payment gateways in our WordPress Marketplace.
 You can research and decide which is the best option for you.

-Once you have Vantage added to WordPress and an account with a payment gateway, you’re ready to proceed.
+Once you have Vantage added to WordPress and an account with a payment gateway service, you’re ready to proceed.

 If you are going to charge for listings, you want to enable this in Vantage.
 The default setting for this is “on”, but you should go to the listing settings panel to be sure.

 In your WordPress admin, go to Vantage > Settings > Listings tab.
 You should see the admin panel pictured below.

 Make sure “Charge for Listings” is checked and click the “Save Changes” button.
 Vantage will now charge for listings.
 Pricing is set up elsewhere and we’ll do that in a moment.